 - The graduate/student will communicate effectively with radiologists, radiographers, and other health care professionals.

 - The student will be able to identify the appropriate technical factors for diagnostic radiographs to achieve proper exposure index.

 - The student will demonstrate the ability to adapt to a variety of patient situations.

 - The student in performing the examination will demonstrate appropriate patient care and management.

 - The student in performing the examination will demonstrate proper radiation protection for patient, self and others.

 Radiography A.S.
 Students complete twenty-four months of combined academic study and hospital experience.
 The academic program includes radiologic and general college courses.
 Students who complete the program will be awarded an Associate in Science Degree from Eastern Florida State College and be eligible to take the radiography examination for national certification by the American Registry of Radiologic Technologists and the licensure examination of the State of Florida.

 The program is designed to develop competent and professional radiographers who, by virtue of theory and practice, are proficient in all facets of x-ray technology, have a high degree of adaptability in a changing technology and exhibit leadership qualities.

 New Students begin the Radiography program once each academic year, entering the program in the Summer Term (June) and are then enrolled on a full-time basis for 24 consecutive months.
 General studies classes may be completed prior to admission to the program.
 Hospital activities are conducted in cooperation with Cape Canaveral Hospital, Holmes Regional Medical Center, Wuesthoff Hospital, Palm Bay Community Hospital, the VA Outpatient Clinic, and Health First Medical Group.
-Academic instruction is provided by EFSC faculty and guest instructors on the Cocoa Campus.
+Academic instruction is provided by EFSC faculty and guest instructors on the Melbourne Campus.
 A radiography laboratory complements the instructional phase of the program.

 Application for Admission